Chairman – Tim Wickens

-Involvement with North Tyneside Council regarding public artwork on the site of Westmoor Colliery to commemorate the Stephenson Family and the birth of the railways (with The Stephenson Trust and Killingworth Local History Society).
+- Involvement with North Tyneside Council regarding public artwork on the site of Westmoor Colliery to commemorate the Stephenson Family and the birth of the railways (with The Stephenson Trust and Killingworth Local History Society).

-Tall Buildings Scoping Report – The Tyneside Committee was invited to take part in consultations regarding Newcastle City Council’s Tall Buildings Policy in the wake of the recent approved application for a 26-storey residential block to be erected off St James’s Boulevard and overlooking the City Walls.
+- Tall Buildings Scoping Report – The Tyneside Committee was invited to take part in consultations regarding Newcastle City Council’s Tall Buildings Policy in the wake of the recent approved application for a 26-storey residential block to be erected off St James’s Boulevard and overlooking the City Walls.

-The proposed pedestrianisation of Blackett Street.
+- The pedestrianisation of Blackett Street.

-Development at East Pilgrim Street.
+- Development at East Pilgrim Street.

-Support for the restoration and reopening of the Swimming Pool and Turkish Baths in Northumberland Street.
+- Support for the restoration and reopening of the Swimming Pool and Turkish Baths in Northumberland Street.

-Support for the Spanish Battery Association against a proposed commercial development at Tynemouth (now withdrawn).
+- Support for the Spanish Battery Association against a proposed commercial development at Tynemouth (now withdrawn).

-Support of the redevelopment of the Stephenson Quarter which is to retain and restore as much of the original Stephenson and Hawthorn Engine works fabric and incorporate in within a new College Campus dedicated to engineering and innovation.
+- Support of the redevelopment of the Stephenson Quarter which is to retain and restore as much of the original Stephenson and Hawthorn Engine works fabric and incorporate in within a new College Campus dedicated to engineering and innovation.

-Lobbying the City Council to police and enforce the Grainger Town Shopfront Guide.
+- Lobbying the City Council to police and enforce the Grainger Town Shopfront Guide.

-Lobbying the National Trust regarding the closure of George Stephenson’s Cottage in Wylam.
+- Lobbying the National Trust regarding the closure of George Stephenson’s Cottage in Wylam.

-Final objection to the City Council regarding demolition of the former Odeon / Paramount Cinema Theatre in Pilgrim Street before it was finally demolished.
+- Final objection to the City Council regarding demolition of the former Odeon / Paramount Cinema Theatre in Pilgrim Street before it was finally demolished.
 This gained a lot of coverage for the Society in the press and on local radio.